Greater Toronto, ON Banner

 Powered by Properti Edge

-The detached house market is currently balanced, with buyers and sellers holding equal negotiating power, though conditions are trending in buyers' favour.
-Inventory levels have improved from the previous year, with months of inventory increasing moderately.
-Purchase demand has risen over the past year, but supply of active listings has grown at a faster pace.
+The detached house market is currently balanced, with buyers and sellers holding equal negotiating power.
+However, conditions are trending in favour of sellers.
+Inventory levels have dropped compared to last year, which disadvantages buyers.
+Purchase demand has risen, and the supply of active listings has decreased.

-We believe politicians hope to guide the market toward a typical annual real estate cycle with price growth of 1% to 3% annually— in line with income growth.
+We believe politicians hope to guide the market toward a typical annual real estate cycle with price growth in line with income growth.

-New homebuyers can't afford to get onto the first rung of the homeownership ladder, and high rates prevent existing owners from taking the next step.
-Fewer households that want to upgrade to a larger home can qualify for a new mortgage at the current rates.
+Demand in the GTA has improved slightly, but affordability remains a challenge.
+Many people want to buy a home, but weak affordability has sidelined many potential buyers.
+New homebuyers struggle to get onto the first rung of the homeownership ladder, and high rates have prevented some existing owners from upgrading.
+Fewer households that want to move to a larger home can qualify for a new mortgage at current rates.

 Metro Toronto New Construction Home Prices

-The prices of new homes have been declining, which means that some homebuyers who locked in pre-sale contracts after 2021 may end up paying significantly more than recent buyers in the same development.
-Economic fundamentals suggest that these prices will likely continue to fall.
+The prices of new homes have been declining, meaning some homebuyers who locked in pre-sale contracts after 2021 may end up paying significantly more than recent buyers in the same development.
+Economic fundamentals suggest that these prices may continue to face pressure.

-Pre-sales have also decreased notably, with apartment sales experiencing the most significant decline.
+Pre-sales have declined notably, with apartment sales experiencing the largest decline.

-While it may seem possible to negotiate price concessions with developers in this market, it's important to note that they often resist straightforward price reductions.
-Instead, developers typically try to redirect buyers' attention to aspects such as the project's location, the benefit of smaller deposits, amenities, and overall quality.
-If any concessions are available, developers are more likely to offer extras first, such as an additional parking spot or storage locker, or upgrades to premium fixtures, before considering a lower sale price.
+While it is possible to negotiate price concessions with developers, they often resist straightforward price reductions.
+Instead, developers typically try to redirect buyers' attention to the location of the unit (i.e., lakeview or higher floor), smaller deposits, amenities, and overall quality.
+If concessions are available, developers are more likely to offer extras first, such as an additional parking spot or storage locker, or upgrades to premium fixtures, before considering a lower sale price.

 Does this concern you?
 Read the Pros and Cons of Buying Pre-sale Homes